-I accidentally became a doctor.
+I grew up wanting to help people, though I fortuitously became a doctor.
 I was set to go to business school, as I had pursued energy economics in college and worked for an energy consulting firm.
-I wanted to make the world a better place.
-We use energy, so why not produce and use it more efficiently.
-That how I saw I could help the world.
+Energy is a key resource, so producing and using it more efficiently helps our economy and people.
+That is how I saw I could help the world.

-Why a chiropractor for intestinal problems?
-Because nothing else was working.
-Chiropractic did, dramatically.
+Why see a chiropractor for intestinal problems?
+Because the nerves that control the intestines are affected by the vertebra and the muscles around them, sometimes very profoundly.
+And chiropractic did help her, dramatically.
 No longer bed-ridden, she was back to teaching, traveling, and leading a very active life.
-When I saw the effect on her life, I had an epiphany.
+When I saw the positive effects on her life, I had an epiphany.
 I wasn’t looking to change, but being a healthcare provider was my calling.
 I knew it at a gut level.
-I could help people, as I had always wanted, now personally and directly.
+I could help people, as I had always wanted to.
 And that passion still drives me today.

 - 300,000 New Case Per Year Nationwide; Lyme Disease in the Bay Area is Spreading and a Constant Threat

 Lyme disease threat is year-round in Bay Area, study finds